fido-device-onboard/pri-fidoiot/README.md

 $ java -jar aio.jar
 ```

-The server will listen for FDO PRI http messages on port 8080.
+The server will listen for FDO PRI http & https messages on port 8080 and 8443 respectively.

 The H2 database will listen on TCP port 9092.
 The H2 Web Console will be available at http://localhost:8082

-The all-in-one runs supports all FDO protocols in a single service.
-By default
+The all-in-one supports all FDO protocols in a single service by default.

 #### Starting the FDO PRI Rendezvous (RV) HTTP Server